World Medical Association

 The World Medical Association (WMA) is an international and independent confederation of free professional medical associations representing physicians worldwide.
-WMA was formally established on September 18, 1947 and has grown to 116 national medical associations, as of 2022, with 1467 Associate Members, including Junior Doctors and medical students. and more than 10 million physicians.
+WMA was formally established on September 17, 1947 and has grown to 115 national medical associations, as of 2025, with 2494 Associate Members, including Junior Doctors and medical students. and more than 10 million physicians.
 WMA is in official relations with the World Health Organization (WHO) and seeks close collaboration with the UN Special Rapporteur on the right to physical and mental health.

 History

-The WMA was founded on 18 September 1947, when physicians from 27 different countries met at the First General Assembly of the WMA in Paris.
+The WMA was founded on 17 September 1947, when physicians from 27 countries met at the First General Assembly of the WMA in Paris.
 This organization was built from an idea born in the House of the British Medical Association in 1945, within a meeting organized in London to initiate plans for an international medical organization to replace l'Association Professionnelle Internationale des Médecins", which had suspended its activities because of World War II.

 In order to facilitate financial support from its member associations, in 1948, the executive board, known as the Council, established the Secretariat of the WMA in New York City in order to provide close liaison with the United Nations and its various agencies.
 The WMA Secretariat remained in New York City until 1974 when for reasons of economy, and in order to operate within the vicinity of Geneva-based international organizations (WHO, ILO, ICN, ISSA, etc.) it was transferred to its present location in Ferney-Voltaire, France.

 The WMA members gathered in an annual meeting, which from 1962 was named "World Medical Assembly."

 Since its beginning WMA has shown concern over the state of medical ethics in general and over the world, and worked on a modernized wording of the ancient oath of Hippocrates, which was sent for consideration at the II General Assembly in Geneva in 1948.
-The medical vow was adopted and the Assembly agreed to name it the "Declaration of Geneva."

-Also in the same II General Assembly a report on "War Crimes and Medicine" was received.
+The medical vow was adopted and the Assembly agreed to name it the "Declaration of Geneva."Also in the same II General Assembly a report on "War Crimes and Medicine" was received.
 This prompted the Council to appoint another Study Committee to prepare an International Code of Medical Ethics, which after an extensive discussion, was adopted in 1949 by the III General Assembly.